 It made me laugh to think about cooking dinner for someone’s parents at such a young age, and it also brought back some pretty hilarious memories of our own choreographed dance to Shania Twain’s “Any Man of Mine”.
 Good Lord would I love to get some of that sass back.
 I’m sure there is a video somewhere.
 If I ever come across it, I’ll be sure not to post ; ).

 This one’s for you Carrie.
 P.S.
 Dylan if you’re reading this…this was basically what my life was like before I met you.
 Dancing cowgirl.
 I don’t know what happened.Print

 Golden, pan-fried chicken breasts smothered in a rich marsala wine and butter sauce, and served over linguine with sautéed mushrooms.
 Pure deliciousness.

 - 3 boneless skinless chicken breasts, cut lengthwise to a thickness of approximately 1/4 inch*

 - 2 tablespoons olive oil

 - 6 tablespoons butter, divided

-- 8 oz cremini mushrooms, sliced 1/2 inch thick
+- 16 ounces cremini mushrooms, sliced thick (about 1/2 inch thick)

 - 4 garlic cloves, minced